Acute: A term used to describe any process occurring over a short period of time.

-Adjuvant(s): Products used in vaccines to increase immune responses.
+Adjuvant(s): Carriers used in vaccines to increase immune responses.
 Often these components are the cause of allergic reactions.

 Anemia: A term describing the lack of red blood cells in the body.
-It can be the result of loss, destruction, and/or decreased production of red blood cells.
+Anemia can be the result of loss, destruction, and/or decreased production of red blood cells.

 Anorexia: A term describing a loss of appetite or desire to eat.